Chinese New Year at By the River B and B

 Traditional Chinese Music

-Coral and Hao’s daughter, Yimei, plays the guzheng, also known as a Chinese zither.
+Coral and Hao’s daughter, Yimei, played the guzheng, also known as a Chinese zither.
 It is a 21-stringed musical instrument with a 2,500+ year history.
-She expertly plucks the strings with picks on her fingers.
-Both Yimei & her twin bother, Yixiang, took lessons in Beijing before moving to Canada and often entertain B & B weekend guests.
+She expertly plucked the strings with picks on her fingers.
+Both Yimei and her twin bother, Yixiang, took lessons in Beijing before moving to Canada and often entertain bed and breakfast weekend guests.

 cherry-blossom-vase.jpg